Herbert Marvin Ohlman: KWIC

-Other Notable Work
+Other notable work

 Ohlman was the founding Chairman of the American Society for Information Science and Technology SIG Education for Information Science (served from 1966–1977) and the Chairman for the ASIS SIG on Information Retention (1967).
 He also chaired several other SIGs during his career, as well as having numerous papers published on Information Science and communication.
 He worked for a variety of companies, including: